 Ensure that service techs and start-up techs clearly document changes, and share that documentation with maintenance.Anything to do with FORCES is a safety issue!
 Installing, removing, enabling and disabling should only be done with extreme hesitation and caution, Research of the address to be forced should first be double checked.
-Never leave a force at customer's site.
+Never leave a force at the customer's site.

 Have an instructional document control rung comment on first rung visible in every PLC program.
 Encourage your customers to manage and back up regularly all the PLC programs in their facility.
-If placing your machine on the customer's industrial network, do not use any IP channel that is device's default number.
+If placing your machine on the customer's industrial network, do not use any IP channel that is the device's default number.
 Recommend that your customers have at least one person per shift who has received the foundational PLC training.

 OEM Machine Design Standards:

 The machine design standard should be start with the industry standards and improve from there.
 This will help insure you are always ahead of the competition.